nguyensjsu/sp18-202-techninjas/Project Journal.md

 * Collaborated with other team members to draw UML diagrams
 * Completed working on different methods for each player
 * Started working on player3 goHome method
-* Created UML class diagram for Strategy pattern
+* Designed UML class diagram for Strategy pattern
 * Will continue to work on player 3 and player 4.

 ### Owned by: Uttara Vishwas Kulkarni